 - International Baccalaureate

-The International Baccalaureate (IB) Diploma will be accepted for enrolment (in case you pass the entrance test) without any additional documentation only if issued from one of the schools present in this list.
+The International Baccalaureate (IB) Diploma will be accepted for enrolment (in case you pass the entrance test) without any additional documentation only if issued from one of the schools present in this list (currently referred to the AY 2018/2019).
 In case the diploma was issued by a school not present in the list, you will have to provide the usual set of documents required for enrolment, prepared by the Italian Embassy in Geneva.

 If you hold and IB and are a Non EU citizens, you can be admitted to the test outside of the specific places reserved for non-EU candidates residing abroad, only if you have passed an Italian language course in your curriculum.